wdehoog/hutspot-ubports/docs/operating/page-usage.md

  * Click on the star of a Track to toggle Saved state
  * Context Menu of a Track provides:
    * Play
-   * Add to Queue
-   * Replace Queue
    * Add to Playlist

 ### Artist Page
  * External link button on page header
     * Load Artist About Page in Browser
  * Click on Artist Image to play this artists tracks
- * Click on the Page Header to switch between showing
+ * Click on the Page Header '<' & '>' buttons to switch between showing
    * Albums
    * Related Artists
  * Click on Star to toggle Followed state